seancarter99/20220919-MERN/javascript-training/week1/day4/1-npm.md

 Globally installs the package so that you can use it in any project

 ## package.json
+A file that describes the project meta data and defines what dependencies it requires NPM will look at this file when running commands such `npm install` or `npm update <package-name>`

 ## package-lock.json
 It "locks down" the dependency tree to ensure all of the peer dependencies are the version we expect them to be